CanonicalLtd/maas-docs/en/installconfig-storage.md

 ## UEFI

-A node booting with UEFI will be accommodated by every layout type by having it include an EFI boot partition (`/boot/efi`) in its configuration.
-Other than setting the node to boot from UEFI, no other action is asked of the user.
+A node booting with UEFI is supported by every layout type.
+In such a case, an EFI boot partition (`/boot/efi`) will be automatically created.
+Other than setting the node to boot from UEFI, no other action is required of the user.

 !!!
 Warning:
     UEFI is either used by the node throughout its lifecycle or it's not.
 For example, do not enlist a node with UEFI enabled and then disable it before commissioning.
 It won't work!

-The EFI partition, if present, will be the first partition (`sda1`) and will have a FAT32 filesystem with a size of 512 MB.
+The EFI partition, if created, will be the first partition (`sda1`) and will have a FAT32 filesystem with a size of 512 MB.